ncurrid/Improve-a-business-performance/README.md

 Power BI / Tableau: For building interactive dashboards and advanced data visualizations.

-SQL: To extract and manipulate data from relational databases.
+SQLite: To extract and manipulate data from relational databases.

 Python (Pandas, Matplotlib/Seaborn): For deeper data analysis and automation of repetitive tasks.